thomasbridge74/100-days-of-nautobot-archive/Day010_Python_Script_to_Jobs_Part_2/README.md

 > $ sudo containerlab deploy --topo ceos-lab.clab.yml
 > ```

+If you see an error such as `Error: containers ["bos-acc-01" "bos-rtr-01"] already exist.
+Add '--reconfigure' flag to the deploy command to first remove the containers and then deploy the lab` that was a result of the lab was not shutdown properly with `containerlab destroy` command.
+Use the `sudo containerlab deploy --reconfigure --topo ceos-lab.clab.yml` as suggested by the error message.

 Let's create the file needed for today's challenge.

 ## Operations Job File